qpdf/qpdf/manual/cli.rst

    When used with :qpdf:ref:`--show-pages`, also shows the object and generation numbers for the image objects on each page.

+.. qpdf:option:: --list-attachments

+   .. help: list embedded files

+      Show the key and stream number for each embedded file.
+Combine with --verbose for more detailed information.

+   Show the *key* and stream number for each embedded file.
+With :qpdf:ref:`--verbose`, additional information, including preferred file name, description, dates, and more are also displayed.
+The key is usually but not always equal to the file name and is needed by some of the other options.
+See also :ref:`attachments`.

+.. qpdf:option:: --show-attachment=key

+   .. help: export an embedded file

+      Write the contents of the specified attachment to standard output as binary data.
+Get the key with --list-attachments.

+   Write the contents of the specified attachment to standard output as binary data.
+The key should match one of the keys shown by :qpdf:ref:`--list-attachments`.
+If this option is given more than once, only the last attachment will be shown.
+See also :ref:`attachments`.

 .. _json-options:

 JSON Options